jeffreysorgen/golf-club-sensors/activity.md

 10. (App) OBSERVE the temperature gradually reach ambient room temperature or hold in hand for it to rise

 #### [*Next: combine BLE and IMU readings -->*](#our-objective)
 - The _BLE+IMU_ section below is still in progress.
-I am trying to figure out which BLE settings in the IDE to use so that I can make the nRF Connect readings display "Ready" / "Resting" and then once that's done, get my phone to turn its flashlight on as a result.
+I am trying to figure out which BLE settings in the IDE to use so that I can make the nRF Connect readings display "Ready" / "Resting" and then once that's done, get my phone to turn its flashlight on/off as a result.
+While the flashlight functionality won't be used in the end, that solution is crucial for when we're trying to get the phone to chirp good/bad golf swings.

 ## Power Solutions: